wesbos/javascript-modules/readme.md

 This is a simple intro to using ES6 modules and NPM together.
 I'd love any feedback you have - from spelling and grammar to technical updates and clarifications.

-Feel free to submit an issue, or just send a pull request - whatever is easiest for you.
+Feel free to submit feedback and corrections as an issue, or just fork + send a pull request - whatever is easiest for you!

 # JavaScript Modules